Intellectual property protection of typefaces: Design patents

 Typefaces may be protected by a design patent in many countries (either automatically, by registration, or by some combination thereof).
 A design patent is the strongest system of protection, but the most uncommon.
 It is the only US legal precedent that protects the actual design (the design of the individual shapes of the letters) of the font.
 The Lucida font family was one group that was formerly protected by design patent.

 Another prominent example is the European Union, where the automatic protection (without registration) expires after three years and can be extended (by registration) up to 25 years.

 In 1981, Germany passed a special extension (Schriftzeichengesetz) to the design patent law (Geschmacksmustergesetz) for protecting typeface designs.
 This also permits typefaces to be registered as designs.

-The US allows design patents for fonts.
-In fact, the very first design patent awarded in the US, in 1842, was for a font designed by George Bruce.
+The US allows design patents for typefaces.
+In fact, the very first design patent awarded in the US, in 1842, was for a typeface designed by George Bruce.
 Currently, US design patents are for 15 years from the date of grant (previously 14 years).